Terms & Conditions of Sales

 16. Obligation of the owner

 The owner undertakes to maintain the accommodation covered by this contract in a satisfactory state of maintenance, cleanliness and safety.
-In the event that a device or equipment having a major influence on the comfort of the tenant were to fail, the owner undertakes to implement the means allowing repair or replacement as soon as possible.
+In the event that a device or equipment having a major influence on the comfort of the tenant should fail, the owner undertakes to implement the means allowing for repair or replacement as soon as possible.

 17. Presence of animals